capoony/Chapter7-InvPopGenomics/README.md

 wget https://raw.githubusercontent.com/DEST-bio/DESTv2_data_paper/main/16.Inversions/scripts/overlap_in_SNPs.py
 ```

-> Next, we identify samples that we want to include in our continent-wide analyses of populations from North America and Europe.
-Furthermore, we want to exclude samples that did not pass the quality thresholds defined previously for the DEST v.2.0. dataset.
-We will obtain the necessary information from the metadata table and generate input files by subsetting this dataset.
+> Using the metadata table, we identify all samples that we will include in our continent-wide analyses of populations from North America and Europe.
+Furthermore, we will exclude samples that did not pass the quality thresholds defined previously for the DEST v.2.0. dataset.
 ```bash
 ### Split metadata by continent